Marius2504/FraudDetection/README.md

 # :robot: FraudDetection :car:

 ## :arrow_forward: Introduction
-Bank transactions represent an important step for automation paying industry.
-Often times, these can be farudulos, leading to losing a great amount of money.
-This project try to identify those transactions and display a map showing them
+Bank transactions represent an important step for the automation paying industry.
+Oftentimes, these can be fraudulent, leading to losing a great amount of money.
+This project tries to identify those transactions and display a map showing them

 ## :memo: Description

-Consistency represent the key factor that reveals the fraudulos attempts.
-The project implements self organised maps imported from from pypi.org that detects the unexpected details among transactions.
-Dispaling the map of organised data, it becomes obvious if a transaction is fraudulos or not.
+Consistency represents the key factor that reveals the fraudulent attempts.
+The project implements self-organized maps imported from pypi.org that detect unexpected details among transactions.
+Displaying the map of organized data, it becomes obvious if a transaction is fraudulent or not.
 ## :computer: Implementation

-Dataset is composed of multiple rows associated with information for every transaction.
+The dataset is composed of multiple rows associated with information for every transaction.
 Features are then transformed by MinMaxScaler and passed to the model.
-Hyperparameters are chosen in order to best visualize possible bank frauds.
-Index.html represents the default page that will appear when application is stated.
+Hyperparameters are chosen to best visualize possible bank frauds.
+Index.html represents the default page that will appear when the application is stated.

 ## :exclamation: Instructions